justmartin/code-wars-practice/README.md

 # Code Wars Practice

-Site built to store and practice various coding challenges and solutions.
+Site built to store and practice simple coding challenges and solutions.
 Built using Ruby on Rails and bootstrap-sass.

 ## How To Launch